 As we surfed the menu for some time, we decided to order the dishes we wanted in one go so I could take photos of the meal.
-The experience of witnessing the chef’s next to our table, cooking and tossing Roti’s was a nice touch.
+The experience of witnessing the chefs next to our table, cooking and tossing Roti's was a nice touch.
 Alongside the staff being around us ensuring everything was fine and whether we needed anything else.
-I couldn’t have been more satisfied with the service as all the staff serving us were helpful whenever we needed it.
-The food and drinks were succulent from the presentation, taste even the drinks were pretty refreshing.
+I couldn't have been more satisfied with the service as all the staff serving us were helpful whenever we needed it.
+The food and drinks were succulent from the presentation, the taste and even the drinks were pretty refreshing.

 Copper Chimney Menu

 You can view their menu below from their restaurant or click here for the online version.
 As you can see there are plenty of options to choose from and try out from their range of dishes available.